 If you have asked this question before, congratulations!
 You have come a long way in exploring non-surgical anti-ageing treatment.
 This is one of the most asked questions in my practice, so I think it’s time to answer this question once and for all.
 If you are still unsure of which treatment you should go for, read on.

 While there are many good reasons why these 2 treatments are often compared, they are actually based on completely different technologies.

 The good news is that they are both FDA (US) approved devices for medical usage.
 Both treatments also have a reliable history and track record.
 The fact that these 2 technologies survive and continue to do better each year for the last 10 over years speaks volumes, with over 1 million treatments performed worldwide by each device.
-They are premium treatments, and can cost thousands of dollars per treatment.
+They are established treatments, and can cost thousands of dollars per treatment.

 Key comparison between Ultherapy and Thermage

 Both Ultherapy and Thermage aim to stimulate collagen production and delay overall skin ageing.
 But they do this in different ways.